 Boiler CTF TryHackMe Walkthrough

 Today it is time to solve another challenge called “Boiler CTF”.
 It is available at TryHackMe for penetration testing practice.
-This challenge is of medium difficulty if you have the right basic knowledge and are attentive to little details that are required in the enumeration process.
+You will find this challenge of medium difficulty if you have the right basic knowledge and pay attention to the little details that the enumeration process requires.
 The credit for making this machine goes to MrSeth6797.
 The breakdown of the Machine with the redacted flags is as follow:

 Level: Medium